Tomoki-YAMASHITA/CrySPY_doc/content/tutorial/random/soiap.en.md

 ---
-title: "soiap in your local PC"
+title: "soiap on your local PC"
 weight: 10
 ---

+2025 March 6 update

 [soiap](https://github.com/nbsato/soiap)<i class="fas fa-external-link-alt"></i> is Structure Optimization with InterAtomic Potential.
 It is suitable for testing CrySPY because of its fast structure optimization.